josh-hs-ko/Thesis/README.md

 componentwise relations between families of sets, and definition and properties of relators.

 #### Thesis.Relation.CompChain
-Combinators that help avoiding explicit applications of monotonicity and associativity of relational composition.
+Combinators that help avoiding explicit applications of monotonicity and associativity of relational composition and preservation of composition by relators and converse.

 #### Thesis.Relation.Division
 Definition of right-division of componentwise relations.